 Pumice Stones – These exfoliate and remove dead skin, which allows for smoother moisturizer application and better absorption into the skin.

 Eating healthy with a well-balanced diet will give the skin a fresh and radiant look.
 Your body responds to the kinds of food you ingest.
 Omega-3 fatty acids and zinc supplements can also revitalize skin tissue.

 Most importantly, seek professional help if unsure how to proceed in treating cracked heels.
 A podiatrist will help you with any questions or information needed.

-If you have any questions please feel free to contact our office located in North Bellmore, NY.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in North Bellmore, NY.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.